yiisoft/composer-config-plugin/README.md

 ];
 ```

-Not that the config you need to access should be listed before the config you want to access it in i.e. `other` should
+Note that the config you need to access should be listed before the config you want to access it in i.e. `other` should
 be listed before `web`.

 To load assembled configs in your application use `require`: